NavAbility/NavAbilitySDK.jl/README.md

 result = addFactor!(cfg, x0x1f1)
 ```

-> Note: At the moment the RoME.jl graph generators cannot be used directly (e.g. ```hex = generateCanonicalFG_Hexagonal(;fg=CloudDFG(solverParams=SolverParams()))```) because they expect synchrnous behavior.
-We'll look at supporting these in the future, however locally buildin graphs and pushing them in bulk into the cloud is more efficient so supporting this is deprioritized for the moment.
+> Note: At the moment the RoME.jl graph generators cannot be used directly (e.g. ```hex = generateCanonicalFG_Hexagonal(;fg=CloudDFG(solverParams=SolverParams()))```) because they expect synchronous behavior.
+We'll look at supporting these in the future, however locally building graphs and pushing them in bulk into the cloud is more efficient so supporting this is deprioritized for the moment.

 ## Querying Data